 - Whip the cheesecake filling until it is very thick and needs encouragement to fall off of a metal spoon (a tap or shake).
 If it is not sufficiently thickened then the cheesecake simply will not set.

-- If you are worried about removing the cheesecake from the tin consider making individual Baileys cheesecakes in glass bowls, jars or ramekins.
+- If you are worried about removing the cheesecake from the tin consider making Baileys mini cheesecakes in glass bowls, jars or ramekins.